Cryptogyps: Paleobiology

 The legs of Cryptogyps match the overall morphology of the generalized aegypiine hindlimb, with only shallow groves indicative of relatively weak musculature.
 Although the morphology is still somewhat better developed than in extant vultures, it is nowhere near as pronounced as in active predators such as the wedge-tailed eagle.
 It is thus likely that Cryptogyps were primarily scavengers, feeding upon dead or dying Australian megafauna and at times traveled great distances while searching for carrion.
 However, a later study also concluded that the bones of Cryptogyps are less pneumatized than those of modern vultures, which indicates that it was not as well adapted at long-distance soaring as extant species.
 Assuming that the size of this vulture correlates with its general feeding preference, as observed in its modern relatives, Cryptogyps may have been a "gulper" or "ripper" type scavenger.
 This means that it may have either fed on the soft parts of carcasses, such as the internal organs, or that it may have ripped open flesh and skin.
 Regardless of the specifics, this would have provided a valuable ecological service by reducing disease transmission and facilitating energy flow.
 While nothing conclusive can be said about the specifics of its behavior, the hypothesis that Cryptogyps is related to extant griffon vultures could mean that they at times gathered in large numbers.
 Such social groups formed during scavenging could have provided multiple advantages, such being an aid during foraging while also driving off other scavengers.
 Another possibility is that Cryptogyps could have been a solitary animal or that it foraged in pairs.
 Still, Cryptogyps may not have been uncontested as a scavenger.
 In addition to the native marsupials like thylacines and Sarcophilus as well as monitor lizards, the contemporary Dynatoaetus was a notably larger bird and, assuming that it behaved in a similar fashion to the extant wedge-tailed eagle, may have not been above scavenging when the opportunity presented itself.
-The shere size of Dynatoaetus may have allowed it to successfully dominate over the smaller Cryptogyps should the two have fought over a single carcass.
+The sheer size of Dynatoaetus may have allowed it to successfully dominate over the smaller Cryptogyps should the two have fought over a single carcass.
 Similar interactions are known from Africa, where large raptors would occasionally follow vultures and drive them away from carcasses.

 Given the discovery of remains across Australia, from Western Australia to New South Wales, it is possible that Cryptogyps may have been a widespread species across the continent, foraging in grassland and open woodland environments.
 Following the extinction of most Australian megafauna during the Quaternary extinction event about 50,000 years ago, Cryptogyps may have also gone extinct due to a lack of carrion to feed on.
 While large bodied kangaroos would later grow in numbers and spread into environments they did not previously inhabit, this shift may have come too late for Cryptogyps.
 The extinction of Cryptogyps is thought to have allowed the wedge-tailed eagle to more easily exploit this resource and become Australia's primary scavenging bird species given the lack of specialised competition.